CortexIntelligentAutomation/docs/content/en/docs/2023.3/_shared/install-application-server/check-application-services/single-server.md

 1. Log on to the server.
 1. Import the certificate, used in the `ServerCertificatePath` parameter of the [Configure Installation Script][] section, to your `Current User` certificate store.
-This can be achieved by double clicking on the certificate .PFX file and following the wizard.
+This can be achieved by double-clicking on the certificate .PFX file and following the wizard.

     If using self-signed certificates, the certificate can be retrieved by using the `Manage Computer Certificates` tool in Windows to export the `CortexServerCertificate` from the `Personal` store and then importing it to the `Current User` store by double-clicking on it and following the wizard.
 1. Open a web browser.